UBC-DSCI/creating-open-resources-for-an-Introductory-data-science-course/README.md

 and have been tested in a first-year undergraduate course that has served thousands of students over three years.
-Specifically, we will comment on the initial objectives of the project and how they evolved, tooling choices we made and their rationale, our collaboration strategy, and several challenges we faced throughout the project and how we overcame those challenges. [*TC: this last clause is overly generic; what challenges?*]
+Specifically, we will comment on the initial objectives of the project and how they evolved, tooling choices we made and their rationale, our collaboration strategy, and hard-won lessons we learned both in-class and offline about effective data science pedagogy in a large-scale classroom.